How to hire a content writer: The ultimate guide

 So… how do you start?

-Deciding how to hire a content writer usually starts with this question: Should you hire an in-house or freelance writer?
+Deciding how to hire a content writer usually starts with this question: Should you hire in-house writers or freelance writers?

 The main benefits of in-house writers are the perks that come with hiring any kind of full-time employee – more hours dedicated to your business plus cultural buy-in.

-In most circumstances, it makes the most sense to hire a freelancer.
+In most circumstances, it makes the most sense to hire independent contractors.
 One study showed that 98% of marketers have hired freelancers at least once.

-Let’s take a look at the main pros of freelancers:
+Let’s take a look at the pros of freelance contractors:

 Yes, you read the last point correctly – freelancers have a higher chance of being competent in their roles.
 Monika Adarsh, a senior marketing manager at MobStac, had this to say about it: